amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 # Where-Is-My-Bread 🍞

-Where-Is-My-Bread is a URL based WordPress breadcrumb, unstyled, minimalist and SEO friendly.
-A non-invasive, lightweight, lightning fast, WordPress plugin adding URL based breadcrumb support.
+A URL based WordPress breadcrumb, unstyled, minimalist and SEO friendly.
+A non-invasive WordPress plugin, both lightweight and lightning fast, adding URL based breadcrumb support.
 A plug-and-play plugin, with no required configuration.

 ||Version|
 |-|-|